-When you take a course from one of our instructors, it's as though you were sitting in the same class at a university.
+When you take one of our UT courses, it's as though you were studying in the same class at a university.
 For example, if you complete our introductory psychology course, a university will give you credit for its introductory course.